Generative AI and Your Job

-In closing, I’ll leave you with a quote from Forrester analysts Charles Betz and Chris Gardner, “When systems become too automated, their behavior in key respects becomes harder and harder to predict, and setting them straight when they go wrong requires deeper and deeper expertise.”
+I’ll leave you with a quote from Forrester analysts Charles Betz and Chris Gardner, “When systems become too automated, their behavior in key respects becomes harder and harder to predict, and setting them straight when they go wrong requires deeper and deeper expertise.”

 While the jury is out regarding the extent or way this quote will apply to generative AI, it is mainly beyond debate because history has shown us time and time again that as we make technological advancements in the long term, more humans are put to work, not less.

 Don't let AI freak you out, but also don't miss this opportunity to learn how to leverage it.
 Schedule a call to find out how!